hisaac/prime-three-bugs/README.md

 1. Why is only one name being produced for each bullet, shouldn’t it be a unique name at each bullet point?
 2. That is a ton of decimal places.
 3. Why is there a negative STI adjustment?
 Those numbers also seem big

+Make sure to fork or download this repo so that you have your own instance of the code.
+Make the corrections, then upload them to your own repo.